wrudder/project0/README.md

 }
 ```

-for player 2 turn, i simple repeated the same process but the class added changed to 'O'.
-The player turn was just returned to player 1 once this was executed.
+For player 2's turn, I simply repeated the same process but the class added was 'O'.
+The player turn was then returned to player 1 once this was executed.
 ```javascript
 else if (player === 2) {
   var $addclass = $(this).addClass('O');